junli95/junli95.github.io/_pages/about.md

 # 🔥 News

-- *2024.07*: One paper is accepted by IEEE TCAD (ESWEEK-CASES 2024 Journal track).
+- *2024.07*: One paper is accepted by ESWEEK-CASES 2024 Journal track and will appear in IEEE TCAD.
 - *2024.07*: I will join NJUPT as an assistant professer in September.
 - *2024.04*: One paper is accepted by ACM TODAES.
 - *2024.03*: Two papers are accepted by MSST 2024.